KiaFathi/nodefyBot/README.md

 NPM is a package manager that comes with Node, and is super useful for getting all your server side dependencies.

-We need express for this tutorial, so in your terminal enter the following command.
+We need express for this tutorial, so in your terminal enter the following command:

 ```js
 npm init